VaidaRaluca/Java-2D-Game/README.md

-# Flappy Bird - Java Implementation
+# Flappy Bird Inspired Game - Java Implementation

 ## Overview
-This is a 2D Flappy Bird game implemented in Java using Swing for rendering and AWT for event handling.
+This is a 2D inspired Flappy Bird game implemented in Java using Swing for rendering and AWT for event handling.
 The game features a bird that moves through pipes, avoiding collisions while scoring points.

 ## Game Mechanics